Letran Squires basketball: 2020-present: COVID-19 pandemic and back to championship form

 When the Philippines was hit by the COVID-19 pandemic in 2020, the NCAA Management Committee decided to suspend the 95th season to an indefinite halt.
 The following season, no contact sports, including basketball and volleyball, were held.

 The juniors basketball tournament returned in February 2023.
 The Letran Squires finally ended their 22-year championship drought by beating LSGH in two games.
 Squires star Andy Gemao was awarded Finals MVP and Mythical Five, while big man George Diamante clinched Defensive Player of the Year plum and was included in the All-Defensive Team.
 With the win, Letran achieved a rare double championship together with the Knights since 1983.
 After the season, Gemao decided to leave Letran to pursue his basketball career in the United States.

 In 2024, the Squires successfully defended their title by beating Perpetual in three games.
-Moses Manalili bagged the Finals MVP award, while George Diamante once again clinched another Defensive Player of the Year award and All-Defensive Team.
+Jonathan Manalili bagged the Finals MVP award, while George Diamante once again clinched another Defensive Player of the Year award and All-Defensive Team.
 After the tournament, head coach Allen Ricardo was named the interim coach of the Letran Knights.
 Two months later, Ricardo was officially named head coach of the Knights, while former PBA player and alumnus Willie Miller was tasked to mentor the Squires.